1. Home

 Please note that there are a limited number of panel sessions.
 If the number of proposals received exceeds the time available for presentations, the submitted contributions will be subject to a review process.

 If we are not able to assign your contribution(s) to a session, you will, as far as space allows, be offered the opportunity to display your work at a poster session.
-The poster session will be held on Monday evening, June 12, 2023.
+The poster session will be held on Monday evening, June 9, 2025.
 After the poster session, posters will be available to view throughout the symposium.
-All abstracts (including poster abstracts) will be printed in the program book.
+All abstracts (including poster abstracts) will be published on the symposium website and included in the digital program.
 However, abstracts received after the deadline will not be included.